On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

-The spatiotemporal evolution of the dark [Figs.~\ref{fig:GPE_OP_h}(c)] and bright [\ref{fig:GPE_OP_h}(d)] soliton components demonstrate the asymmetric nature of the ensuing DB waves for this parametric selection.
+The spatiotemporal evolution of the dark and bright soliton components [see Figs.~\ref{fig:GPE_OP_h}(c) and \ref{fig:GPE_OP_h}(d), respectively] demonstrates the asymmetric nature of the ensuing DB waves for this parametric selection.
 Of course, $k_2$ is not discernible in Fig.~\ref{fig:GPE_OP_h}(c), while in Fig.~\ref{fig:GPE_OP_h}(d) the finite background on top of which the bright solitons are formed is clearly visible.
-Among them, $k_0$ and $k_{-1}$ are seen to undergo small amplitude oscillations, resembling beating DB solitons.
-Unfortunately, the oscillations around their CM are not pronounced enough so as to be captured by the temporal evolution of the instant velocity in Fig.~\ref{fig:GPE_OP_h}(e).
-Nevertheless, we are still able to follow the CM of most of the evolved solitonic entities, showcasing this way that they approach their asymptotic analytical values (dotted black lines) as $t\to\infty$.
+Among them, $k_0$ and $k_{-1}$ are seen to undergo small-amplitude oscillations, resembling beating DB solitons.
+Unfortunately, the oscillations around their c.m. are not pronounced enough so as to be captured by the temporal evolution of the instantaneous velocity in Fig.~\ref{fig:GPE_OP_h}(e).
+Nevertheless, we are still able to follow the c.m. of most of the evolved solitonic entities, showcasing this way that they approach their asymptotic analytical values (dotted black lines) as $t\to\infty$.
 The only exception here is the nearly sonic $k_2$ soliton, whose CM cannot be separated from the surrounding radiation.
 Yet, we left its analytical value as a reference.
 Figures~\ref{fig:GPE_OP_h}(f) and \ref{fig:GPE_OP_h}(g) illustrate the evolution of $A_d$ and $A_b$ for each DB soliton formed.
-Noteworthy here is the damping behaviour of $A_d$ and $A_b$ associated with the beating solitons $k_0$ and $k_{-1}$.
+Noteworthy here is the damping behavior of $A_d$ and $A_b$ associated with the beating solitons $k_0$ and $k_{-1}$.
 Finally, it is worth commenting $k_{-2}$ is still far below its asymptotic value, while $k_1$ closely approaches its asymptotic value from above around $t=250$.